SuneelChatla/cmp/README.md

 # CMP Distribution
 Conway-Maxwell-Poisson GLM and GAM

 The package contains two routines to fit CMP generalized additive models.
-They only differ interms of the dispersion parameter.
+They only differ interms of the models for the dispersion parameter.

 1.  gam.cmp(): allows models for both lambda and nu parameters main inputs: